DanielOliver/FLexer/README.md

 //         43  |          50  |              Contacts  |  TableName "Contacts"
 ```

+## Known issues

+* Complex scenarios may have stackoverflow because of a missed tail-call optimization.
+Documentation of these scenarios and a fix needed.

 ## Authors

 * **Daniel Oliver** - *Initial work* - [DanielOliver](https://github.com/DanielOliver)